Maharashtrian Kadhi Recipe

 10. Let them crackle.

-11. Then add ½ teaspoon of cumin seeds.
+11. Then, add ½ teaspoon cumin seeds.

 12. Let them crackle.

-13. Then add 1 or 2 slit green chilies, ½ inch grated or minced ginger and 5 to 6 curry leaves.
+13. Then, add 1 or 2 slit green chilies, ½ inch grated or minced ginger and 5 to 6 curry leaves.

-14. Saute for a few seconds.
+14. Sauté for a few seconds.

 16. Stir and mix well.

-Make Maharashtrian Kadhi
+Making Maharashtrian Kadhi

-17. Then add the curd+water+besan mixture.
+17. Then, add the prepared kadhi mixture.

 18. Stir and mix very well.

-20. Stir and mix very well.
+20. Mix very well.

 21. Let the sauce or kadhi come to a gentle simmer.